 Professor and Dean of School of Law at Tsinghua University

-SHEN Weixing is Professor and Dean of the School of Law at Tsinghua University, Beijing.
-He was awarded the “National Outstanding Young Jurist” in 2014.
-Prof. SHEN’s research interests include civil law, computational law, and health law.
-He has published 18 books and more than 60 papers.
+Professor SHEN Weixing is the Dean of the School of Law at Tsinghua University in Beijing.
+Awarded the 'National Outstanding Young Jurist' in 2014, his research focuses on civil law, computational law, and health law.

 Event Details